sokenny/cabify/README.md

 The store has a shared state living in `/contexts/AppContext.tsx`.
 Its main responsibility is to provide the global data that might be needed across different UIs (not only the cart).
 Many lower level components require this data so I chose to place it in a shared state **to avoid heavy prop drilling**.

 The App is initialized by the async `initializeApp` function that will fetch the current products and discounts data from a db and update the state with them.
-Once this data is available, our checkout class is re-instanced and populated with the new data.
+Once this data is available, our checkout class is re-instantiated and populated with the new data.

 ```typescript
 useEffect(() => {